roe-dl/weewx-photovoltaics/README.md

 ## Installation instructions

-By now there is no installation script.
 Copy `photovoltaics.py` to the user directory of WeeWX and edit `weewx.conf` as follows:

 ```
 [DataBindings]